General Questions

 Distance Education MFA Tuition:

 Visit the UBC Academic Calendar Master's Tuition Page and scroll until you see Master of Fine Arts in Creative Writing (Distance Education).
-Fees are per-credit.
+Fees are charged per credit.
+(Each course is 3 credits.)

 The MFA degree is awarded on the completion of 36 credits.
-Students are considered to be full-time if they are taking 12 credits in the fall/winter term (6 credits per term).
-Tuition is only charged when students are registered in courses.
+Students are considered full-time if they are taking 4 courses in the fall/winter term (2 courses per term).
+Students may study part-time but must complete their degree within 5 years.

 On-Campus MFA Tuition: